osg-htc/docs/docs/compute-element/covid-19.md

 Requesting COVID-19 Jobs
 ------------------------

-Contact <help@opensciencegrid.org> with the following information to receive COVID-19 pilot jobs:
+To receive COVID-19 pilot jobs, send an email to <help@opensciencegrid.org> with the subject `Requesting COVID-19 pilots` and the following information:

 -  Whether you want to receive _only_ COVID-19 jobs, or if you want to accept COVID-19 and other OSG jobs
 -  The hostname(s) of your HTCondor-CE(s)